-- Again using the Alaska data, refer to Importing data into a GRASS LOCATION to import the trees shapefile from the shapefiles directory into GRASS. - Now an intermediate step is required: centroids must be added to the imported trees map to make it a complete GRASS area vector (including both boundaries and centroids). - From the Toolbox, choose $Vector \rightarrow Manage\ features$, and open the module v.centroids. - Enter as the output vector map 'forest_areas' and run the module. - Now load the forest_areas vector and display the types of forests deciduous, evergreen, mixed in different colors: In the layer Properties window, Symbology tab, choose from Legend type 'Unique value' and set the Classification field to 'VEGDESC'.
-(Refer to the explanation of the symbology tab in Style Menu of the vector section.) - Next, reopen the GRASS Toolbox and open $Vector \rightarrow Vector \ update$ by other maps.

-- Click on the v.rast.stats module.
+- From the Toolbox, choose $Vector \rightarrow Manage features$, and open the module v.centroids. - Enter as the output vector map 'forest_areas' and run the module. - Now load the forest_areas vector and display the types of forests deciduous, evergreen, mixed in different colors: In the layer Properties window, Symbology tab, choose from Legend type 'Unique value' and set the Classification field to 'VEGDESC'.
+(Refer to the explanation of the symbology tab in sec_symbology of the vector section.) - Next, reopen the GRASS Toolbox and open $Vector \rightarrow Vector \ update$ by other maps. - Click on the v.rast.stats module.
 Enter gtopo30 and forest_areas. - Only one additional parameter is needed: Enter column prefix elev, and click [Run].
 This is a computationally heavy operation, which will run for a long time (probably up to two hours). - Finally, open the forest_areas attribute table, and verify that several new columns have been added, including elev_min, elev_max, elev_mean, etc., for each forest polygon.